Making-Sense-Info/Varese/use-cases/insee.md

 -1 Description of the universe in a formal way.
 The producers spontaneously use a logical description of their universe of the variable.
 The use of UniverseGenerationCode is helpfull in this way, and the use of this formal description may facilitate description of evolution of the universe.

--2 Mapping information between variables (good one create on ontology to qualify the basedOn relation sustainability)
-    • Mapping with a previous variable announcing they are consistant
-    • Link with  a weighting variable;
-        ◦ panel (longitudinal or one point in time analysis);
-    • Caveats indicating the sucessive variables are not consistant;
-    • Variable built based one or several variables ;
-    Concept change, or new wording to present the concept

--3 correspondance table between the code and the filed to document the changes

     Name representedVariable SHART1
 Label : Transport service: the individual has used a dedicated website or application (such as OUICAR, Koolicar, covoiturage-libre, etc.) in the last twelve months to obtain a transport service from a private individual.
 Description